 During the 1960s and 70s, the Union we know today was born.
 In 1959 we began the process of closing the segregated women’s and men’s Unions, and by 1964 were fully integrated.
 Alongside this, in 1964, the Union traded 44 North Bailey for our Grade II listed building at 24 North Bailey, the previous home of St. Aidan’s Society.
 In the 70s, the Union moved to our purpose built-debating chamber in the Pemberton Buildings, in the heart of the UNESCO World Heritage site, where we have been ever since.

 Our Union Today

 Today, the Durham Union plays an integral role at the heart of the University and perfectly complements the collegiate system.
-Founded to stimulate debate on pertinent issues, we now take on a far wider, and constantly growing role in Durham life with our wide range of events: from free Members’ Socials, and headline Balls, to Celebrity Debate and Addresses by high-profile speakers, to training for our world class Competitive Debating Squad.
+Founded to stimulate debate on pertinent issues, we now take on a far wider, and constantly growing role in Durham life with our wide range of events: from free Members’ Socials, and headline Balls, to Celebrity Debate and Addresses by high-profile speakers.